mohimanilab/MASSTplus/README.md

 - `average RT` is the average RTINSECONDS of all spectra inside the cluster
 - `num spectra` is the number of spectra in the cluster

+The third output file will give the spectrum for each cluster_idx.